pyRTX.core.utils_rt

 sample_lambert_dist(normal[, num])

-Generate a cloud of direction vectors following the Lambert cosine distribution (also known as Lambertian distribution or cosine-weighted hemisphere sampling).
+Generate direction vectors following the Lambert cosine distribution.

 save_for_visualization(outputFilePath, mesh, ...)

-Save ray tracing results to a pickled dictionary for post-processing and visualization.
+Save ray tracing results to a pickled dictionary for visualization.

 Classes